Encouraging Meaningful Experiences for Every Student

-All accommodations are determined on a case-case-basis.
-Determination of accommodations is a collaborative effort based upon review of the documentation and a discussion between you and your disability specialist.
+All accommodations are determined on a case-by-case-basis.
+Determination of accommodations is a collaborative effort based upon review of the documentation and a discussion between you and your accessibility advisor.

 Examples of possible accommodations include, but are not limited to the following:

 No!
-You will be assigned a disability specialist who is available for regularly scheduled appointments.
+You will be assigned a accessibility advisor who is available for regularly scheduled appointments.
 Together you will set goals to work on throughout the semester.
 Perhaps you need help developing time management or study strategies.
 If so, your disability specialist can assist you.
 You may also contact this person any time you have a question or concern.